Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Many parents don't realize the impact that these procedures can have on their newborn child.
 Once you have decided what procedures you prefer and whether you want them performed immediately or on a delayed schedule, the best way to communicate them to staff/caregivers is to include a Newborn Baby Care section in your birth plan.
 This will ensure that your preferences are on paper before the birth and remove any doubt as to your wishes for your new child after birth.

 Another critical point to remember is that you can and absolutely have the right to receive information about each and every procedure that will be performed, as well as the right to either request the procedure be performed in your room or that a parent/guardian accompany the newborn for each one.
-This includes weighing, measuring and the pediatrician's evaluation of the baby - all can be performed right there in the mother's room.
+This includes weighing, measuring and the pediatrician's evaluation of the baby - in most instances all can be performed right there in the mother's room.
 Remember, your first responsibility is to the welfare of your child, not to the comfort of the hospital staff nor arbitrary hospital policies.

 The most commonly performed routine newborn baby care procedures to consider are: